 - The facilitation of confidence in one's capacity as a psychiatric clinician capable of providing continuity of care across a spectrum of clinical services, using alternative management techniques for inpatient hospitalization, and becoming familiar with the managerial role of the psychiatrist on an interdisciplinary team.

 - The acquisition of the requisite skills to perform the various psychotherapies (individual, insight-oriented, group, family, and cognitive behavioral), manage chronically ill patients in an outpatient setting, and implement psychosocial treatments in community settings.

 Journal Club.
 The PG3 class is charged with running the journal club.
 Once a month, the residents review a specific scientific paper using evidence based principals and consult with an expert faculty member for discussion.
-Dr. Michael Schrift is the faculty mentor for journal club.
+Dr. Olusola Ajilore is the faculty mentor for journal club.